3191110276/intro-to-kubernetes/4_Scaling_our_App/README.md

 ## Cleaning up
-If you completed the final challenge, everything we created during this chapter should already be removed.
+If you completed the final challenge, the ReplicaSet should already be removed.
+In challenge 2, we might have created an additional pod, which might still exist.
 We will not need any of the Pods or ReplicaSets for the next chapters.
+Let's remove it, by first looking for it (kubectl get pods), and then removing it by name (kubectl delete pod *pod_name*).